Oregon Political Tax Credit

 One note: As of the 2014 tax year, tax credit is only available to single adults with incomes under $100,000 and joint filers with income under $200,000.

 How do you claim the $50 tax credit?

-If you filled out the short form, Form 40S, it was on line 16, "Other credits".
-The credit was identified by entering 723 in 16A and the amount in 16B.
+If you filled out the short form, Form 40S, it's on line 16, "Other credits".
+The credit is identified by entering 723 in 16A and the amount in 16B.

 There are some limitations.
-Here's what the state tax instructions said for 2004 taxes:
+Here's what the state tax instructions say:

 Political contribution credit.
 Fill in your total political contributions, but not more than $100 on a joint return or $50 on all others.
-You must have contributed money during 2004 to any of the following:
+You must have contributed money during [the calendar year] to any of the following: